 Used on sparingly, skating 12 shifts for 7:00 minutes of ice time in a 2-0 blanking.

-With some additional time out there he should be able to contribute as he plays a speedy style with plenty enough tenacity and has that scoring touch that just needs to break though on the highest level of hockey.
+With some additional time out there he should be able to contribute as he plays a speedy style with plenty enough tenacity and has a scoring touch that just needs to break though on the highest level of hockey.